ISO 9001 Certification Process: A Practical Step-by-Step Guide

 Documented information

-Implementation readiness
+Implementation status

 Step 8: Stage 2 Audit (Certification Audit)

-Stage 2 evaluates:
+Stage 2 evaluates system effectiveness.

 Process implementation

-Operational effectiveness
+Operational consistency

 Risk-based thinking